-Basement dwellings should therefore not be permitted where the floor level is below the 0.1% AEP tide level in 100 years' time.
+Basement dwellings should therefore not be permitted where the floor level is below the 0.1% AEP tidal level in 100 years' time or below the 0.1% AEP fluvial flood level in 100 years' time.

 Basements dwellings should not be permitted in areas susceptible to surface water flooding.